SHEFFIELD SYNCHRONIZED SKATING ACADEMY MEMBER HANDBOOK 2025-2026

 • Plain black trainers

-The Club may introduce optional items from time to time such as:
+The Academy may introduce optional items from time to time such as:

 • Logo backpack for training and competitions